 Clear cache and data are two separate objectives.
 Start by clearing the Play Store cache.
 If that doesn’t fix the problem, then go for clear data.
 Take a note, Clearing cache or data will not delete your installed apps or any other data from your device.
 However, clearing data will just log you out from the Google Play Store.
 Here’s how,

 - Open Device Settings and go to Apps & Notifications or Installed Apps or Application Manager.

 - Look for the Google Play store under All Apps.

 - Click on Storage.
 Then, Tap on Clear cache.
 After that restart your device.
 If the problem still exists

 - Do the same steps and after taping the storage tap on Clear Data or Storage.

 Grant Necessary Permissions

-To run an application smoothly apps required some of your permissions.
+To run an application smoothly apps require some of your permissions.
 So grant all required permissions for Google Play Store to run it without any problem.
-As if you have not given the storage permission to Google Play Store then it might be stuck on play store waiting for Download.
+As if you have not given the storage permission to Google Play Store then it might be stuck on Play Store waiting for Download.
 Here’s how to check and grant permissions,

 - Open your device settings